Focus on investor’s political donations after bribery charge

 Lindberg also gave $1 million in late 2017 to Truth and Prosperity, a super PAC that promoted Forest during his winning 2016 reelection campaign for lieutenant governor, campaign reports show.
 Truth and Prosperity can receive unlimited amounts of money from individuals or businesses but can’t coordinate spending with Forest.
 Yet state law allows Forest to raise the money for the super PAC.

+Forest campaign spokesman Hal Weatherman said Forest was never interviewed or questioned by investigators.
 Forest said that Lindberg never asked him for favors and he has no control over what Truth and Prosperity does with the money.
 A spokesman for Truth and Prosperity didn’t respond to an email seeking comment Wednesday.

 In the second half of 2017, Lindberg also gave more than $1.4 million to the Republican Council of State Committee, an organization backing GOP candidates for statewide executive office like Forest, according to campaign filings.
 Forest is chairman of the committee, which collected $1.6 million total during the 2017-18 election cycle.
 A pro-Forest mailer announcing his “exploratory bid’ for governor this year was paid by the committee.
 Sixteen of the 20 Facebook ads the committee purchased featured Forest.